johnshearing/PrivateKeyVault/README.md

 The companion video can be found here.
 [Raspberry Pi 2 and OpenCV 3 Tutorial Part 1](https://www.youtube.com/watch?v=6j-Wy9j0TCs)
 There is no part 2 in case you are wondering but I followed the instructions and was rewarded with a successful install of OpenCV 3 and the ability to read QR-Codes from a video and turn it back into a text file.
+Further down in this document is a full tutorial on how to use the software you just installed to send encrypted messages across the Internet without connecting to any other devices.
+But for now  lets see how to make a back up of your operating system.

 #### Cloning Your Encrypted SD card Using Only the Raspberry Pi
 This method works just as well with unencrypted SD cards.